Iran protests trigger solidarity rallies in US, Europe

 On the U.S. National Mall, thousands of women and men of all ages — wearing green, white and red, the colors of the Iran flag — shouted in rhythm.
 “Be scared.
 Be scared.
 We are one in this,” demonstrators yelled, before marching to the White House.
 “Say her name!
 Mahsa!”

-The demonstrations, put together by grassroots organizers from around the United States, drew Iranians from across the Washington D.C. area, with some travelling down from Toronto to join the crowd.
+The demonstrations, put together by grassroots organizers from around the United States, drew Iranians from across the Washington D.C. area, with some traveling down from Toronto to join the crowd.

 “We want freedom,” they thundered.